100-76-Great Vocals

 Writer/Composer: Wolfgang Amadeus Mozart (1791)

-This Mozart piece of good verses evil is an extraordinary challenge for any Opera star.
-Roberta Peters not only meets the challenge, she excels, resulting in a jaw-dropping performance of imitating the unique sounds of the actual musical instrument.
+This Mozart piece of good versus evil is an extraordinary challenge for any Opera star.
+Roberta Peters not only meets the challenge, but she also excels, resulting in a jaw-dropping performance of imitating the unique sounds of the actual musical instrument.
 You may ask yourself, am I really hearing a human voice?
-She captivated audiences as an integral part of the Metropolitan Opera through the last 35 years of the 20th century, and her coloratura soprano voice was respected as one of opera’s finest.
+She has captivated audiences as an integral part of the Metropolitan Opera through the last 35 years of the 20th century, and her coloratura soprano voice was respected as one of opera’s finest.
+Link on and see for yourself the capability of the human voice, astounding.
 She triumphs here… Stunning and Spectacular!

 83. ROLLING IN THE DEEP (2011)